Skip to content

 Generation

-SOPs are generated on demand — the first time a member opens a process, Mention creates the SOP using context from the process's source documents.
-A brief loading state appears while it's being generated, then it's cached.
+SOPs are generated when a member is added to the Audience — Mention writes one per process using context from the process's source documents, so they're normally ready by the time the member opens them.
+When a process is later added to an Audience that already has members, Mention generates that process's SOP for each of them as well; removing a process deletes their copies.
+If a process is opened before its SOP has finished, a brief loading state appears, then it's cached.
 A member can regenerate their own SOP (which resets their progress on that process), and an admin can regenerate one too; both consume credits.